dseguy/php-error-messages/messages/required-trait-t2-wasn\'t-added-to-c.rst

        use T1 {
            T2::foo insteadof T1;
        }
    }
    ?>

 Solutions
 _________

-+ Add the trait to the class.
++ Add the missing trait to the class.
-+ Remove the alias/insteadof from the use.
++ Remove the extra name resolution from the class.